kyma-project/rafter/docs/development-guide.md

 There are two types of tests you can run for Rafter to check if the Gateway mode works as expected:

 - `minio-gateway-test` tests Rafter that already has MinIO in the Gateway mode.
-- `minio-gateway-migration-test` tests if Rafter runs as expected by switching it from MinIO to MinIO Gateway.
+- `minio-gateway-migration-test` tests if Rafter runs as expected by switching it from MinIO in stand-alone mode to MinIO Gateway.

 MinIO Gateway tests can run on [`GCS`](https://cloud.google.com/storage/) and [`Azure`](https://azure.microsoft.com/en-us/) platforms.
 See the [**MinIO Gateway environments**](#minio-gateway-environments) section to know which environment variables you must define for a given platform before you run MinIO Gateway tests.